 FLEXIBLE CONFIGURATION OPTIONS

 The Rodeo DVR shares much of the same connectivity and software ecosystem as its close relatives, the IOI Volucam cameras.
-Whether Rodeo DVRs and CoaXPress cameras are used alone in a system, or together in a hybrid system with Volucam cameras, these tools make setup and operation of synchronized multi-camera video recording systems much simpler than ever.
-A typical configuration pairs each CoaXPress camera with an associated Rodeo DVR, which are connected to a 10GbE network switch and controlled from a single PC.
+Whether Rodeo DVRs (and their connected cameras) are used alone in a system, or together in a hybrid system with Volucam cameras, these tools make setup and operation of synchronized multi-camera video recording systems much simpler than ever.
+A typical configuration pairs each CoaXPress or Camera Link camera with an associated Rodeo DVR, which are connected to a 10GbE network switch and controlled from a single PC.
 If needed, Volucam cameras can be integrated seamlessly into the same configuration.
 SDI equipment can be used for low-latency monitoring of each camera through video screens and multi-viewers.
 IOI's comprehensive control software, StudioCap-VC, can be used by the system operator, or the available SDK can be used to build custom software applications.
 The software configures the Rodeo DVRs and their attached cameras, as well as Volucam cameras as needed, and controls recording from all devices, all while displaying live video for real-time monitoring.
 Once recordings are completed, the files can be exported to a network-connected Export Server PC, after which they can be accessed by third party processing software.